maseology/goANN/README.md

 A couple of notes on the benchmark code: because the intention was to introduce the reader to ANNs, [sausheong.github.io](https://sausheong.github.io/posts/how-to-build-a-simple-artificial-neural-network-with-go/) provided the __*"vanilla"*__ (read: simplest) form an ANN.
 Specifically, the code represents a single, 200 neuron, hidden-layer where only weights are adjusted from input to hidden to output.

-The graphical version *./benchmark1/graph* used the same ANN structure, only that neuron activation biases have been included as they are standard practice in hydrology (Zhu etal., 1994).
+The graphical version *./benchmark1/graph* used the same ANN structure, only that neuron activation biases have been included as they are standard practice in hydrology (Zhu et.al., 1994).
 This will impact the skill of the ANN.

 Training was based on 60,000 hand-written digits over 5 "epochs".
 Testing was made against another 10,000 images.
 Training and testing were performed 5 times each, average run times taken and overall skill are presented: